-While antidepressants and therapy are the first line treatments for major depression, they don’t work for everyone.
-In these instances, alternative therapies may be used instead of or in addition to standard treatments.
-Practices which treat depression by modifying brain activity, called neuromodulation, have been found to be beneficial in relieving stubborn cases.
+In the hard-to-treat cases of MDD, alternative therapies may be used instead of or in addition to standard treatments.
+Practices that treat depression by modifying brain activity, called neuromodulation, have been found to be beneficial in relieving stubborn cases of depression.

 Transcranial Magnetic Stimulation

-Transcranial Magnetic Stimulation (TMS) is a noninvasive procedure which uses magnetic pulses to alter neural activity.
+Transcranial Magnetic Stimulation (TMS) is a noninvasive procedure that uses magnetic pulses to alter neural activity.
 During a TMS procedure, a magnetic coil is placed near the head.
 The coil is connected to a generator and produces small electrical currents in the region of the brain just under the coil via electromagnetic induction.
 TMS has proven successful in treating major depressive disorder, migraines, symptoms of schizophrenia, and stroke damage.

 Neurofeedback is a specialized form of biofeedback therapy, a mind-body technique where people learn to influence their autonomic nervous systems, that focuses on helping a person’s brain learn at a subconscious level to permanently alter their own brainwaves.
-Although it sounds like science-fiction, neurofeedback has been around since the 1950s and is a reputable, scientifically proven modality practiced by specially trained psychotherapists.
+Although it sounds like science fiction, neurofeedback has been around since the 1950s and is a reputable, scientifically proven modality practiced by specially trained psychotherapists.

 Neurofeedback is a noninvasive therapy where EEG sensors are placed on the scalp and ears to read the electrical activity of the brain.
 Brainwaves are monitored by a computer which gives real-time feedback to the person training in the form of an auditory or visual reward, like a video game.
 The person plays the video game with their brain.
 With consistent repetition, the brain learns to self-regulate and makes permanent physiological changes to perform more optimally which continues even when not training.
 Because it’s a learning process, the results of neurofeedback occur gradually over time.